 Bjorn Dahle is the President of KIC.
 He has 20 years experience in the electronic manufacturing industry with various manufacturing equipment companies covering pick & place, screen printers and thermal process management.

 It is very important to know you have the right oven recipe to correctly solder your customer's products.
 This can only be confirmed with an initial thermal profile of the actual product through your process.

-record of performance, you cannot know if you have a consistent process or not.
+This will allow you to prove your oven process is in control and consistent day to day.
+Without this record of performance, you cannot know if you have a consistent process or not.